proto-aiken-13/tp/docs/UserGuide.md

 <a name="quick-start"></a>
 ## Quick start

 Step 1 : Ensure you have downloaded Java version 11 or above in your computer.
-Steps on how to download [Java](https://www.oracle.com/java/technologies/downloads/#java11)
+Here are the steps on how to download [Java](https://www.oracle.com/java/technologies/downloads/#java11).

-Step 2 : Navigate to our [website](https://github.com/AY2324S1-CS2103T-T12-1/tp/releases/tag/v1.3.trial) and download the latest JAR file
+Step 2 : Navigate to our [website](https://github.com/AY2324S1-CS2103T-T12-1/tp/releases/tag/v1.3.trial) and download the latest JAR file.
 ![Step 2](images/download1.png)

-Step 3 : Save the [JAR](#glossary) file to a folder where you want to locate the file
+Step 3 : Save the [JAR](#glossary) file to a folder where you want to locate the file.

-Step 4 : Run the `npc_track` by double-clicking on the file that can be found on the folder where you have located the [JAR](#glossary) file in step 3.
+Step 4 : Run the `npc_track` by double-clicking on the [JAR](#glossary) file in step 3.
 ![Step 2](images/download2.png)

-Step 5 : Start using the app
+Step 5 : Start using the app!

 ---